-Mushrooms are my go-to forever favorite when it comes to adding a little something extra to steak, burger, chicken, pizza, or a wrap.
+Mushrooms are my go-to forever favorite when it comes to adding a little something extra to any meal.
 It doesn’t get much better than these Air Fryer Mushrooms.
 Perfectly cooked mushrooms in a lemon garlic butter sauce ensure that dinner bliss is imminent.
 No Air Fryer?
 You can make them in the oven too!

 Air Fryer Mushrooms Backstory

 I am all about keeping cooking simple but am always willing to take the time for those easy little extras that take a dish from good to great.
 A well-seasoned steak is fabulous…but steak topped with buttery mushrooms?

 I think the first time I had the steak and mushroom combination, I was probably about 9.
 It was at the Western Sizzler.
 (Because we were classy like that in the early 80's.)

 And to clarify, it wasn't actually a steak but rather steak tips.
 They were covered with a creamy mushroom gravy that probably came from a can.
 But I still loved it.

 These days, I opt for freshly cooked mushrooms in a delicious butter sauce.
 My Air Fryer makes it so easy.
 I love not having to babysit a skillet while the mushrooms cook.